-At SUM OF ALL NUMBERS, we advocate innovation, which is the key to survive and flourish in today’s highly competitive market.
+At Sum of All Numbers, we advocate innovation, which is the key to surviving and flourishing in today’s highly competitive market.
 But again, it should be well-thought, carefully executed and generally lean on a “conservative side.”
 In short, you should realize that not all potential opportunities should be pounded upon.

 The cons of too many opportunities in business

 Aside from diluting your resources, these are some of the “cons” that happen when you bite off more than you can chew.